Slavery in Africa

 Slavery has historically been widespread in Africa.
-Systems of servitude and slavery were common in parts of Africa in ancient times, as they were in much of the rest of the ancient world.
-When the trans-Saharan slave trade, Indian Ocean slave trade and Atlantic slave trade (which started in the 16th century) began, many of the pre-existing local African slave systems began supplying captives for slave markets outside Africa.
-Slavery in contemporary Africa is still practiced despite it being illegal.
+Systems of servitude and slavery were once commonplace in parts of Africa, as they were in much of the rest of the ancient and medieval world.
+When the trans-Saharan slave trade, Red Sea slave trade, Indian Ocean slave trade and Atlantic slave trade (which started in the 16th century) began, many of the pre-existing local African slave systems began supplying captives for slave markets outside Africa.
+Slavery in contemporary Africa still exists in some regions despite being illegal.

-In the relevant literature African slavery is categorized into indigenous slavery and export slavery, depending on whether or not slaves were traded beyond the continent.

-Slavery in historical Africa was practised in many different forms: Debt slavery, enslavement of war captives, military slavery, slavery for prostitution, and enslavement of criminals were all practised in various parts of Africa.
+In the relevant literature, African slavery is categorized into indigenous slavery and export slavery, depending on whether or not slaves were traded beyond the continent.
+Slavery in historical Africa was practiced in many different forms: Debt slavery, enslavement of war captives, military slavery, slavery for prostitution and enslavement of criminals were all practiced in various parts of Africa.
 Slavery for domestic and court purposes was widespread throughout Africa.
 Plantation slavery also occurred, primarily on the eastern coast of Africa and in parts of West Africa.
-The importance of domestic plantation slavery increased during the 19th century, due to the abolition of the Atlantic slave trade.
-Many African states dependent on the international slave trade reoriented their economies towards legitimate commerce worked by slave labour.
+The importance of domestic plantation slavery increased during the 19th century.
+Due to the abolition of the Atlantic slave trade, many African states that were dependent on the international slave trade reoriented their economies towards legitimate commerce worked by slave labour.

-Forms of slavery
+Forms

-Multiple forms of slavery and servitude have existed throughout African history, and were shaped by indigenous practices of slavery as well as the Roman institution of slavery (and the later Christian views on slavery), the Islamic institutions of slavery via the Muslim slave trade, and eventually the Atlantic slave trade.
-Slavery was a part of the economic structure of African societies for many centuries, although the extent varied.
-Ibn Battuta, who visited the ancient kingdom of Mali in the mid-14th century, recounts that the local inhabitants vied with each other in the number of slaves and servants they had, and was himself given a slave boy as a "hospitality gift."
-In sub-Saharan Africa, the slave relationships were often complex, with rights and freedoms given to individuals held in slavery and restrictions on sale and treatment by their masters.
+Different forms of slavery and servitude existed throughout African history and were shaped by indigenous practices of slavery as well as the Roman institution of slavery (and the later Christian views on slavery), the Islamic institutions of slavery via the Muslim slave trade, and eventually the Atlantic slave trade.
+Slavery was part of the economic structure of African societies for many centuries, although the extent varied.
+Ibn Battuta, who visited the ancient kingdom of Mali in the mid-14th century recounts that the local inhabitants competed with each other in the number of slaves and servants they had and was himself given a slave boy as a "hospitality gift."
+In sub-Saharan Africa, the slave relationships were often complex, with rights and freedoms denied individuals held in slavery and restrictions on sale and treatment by their masters.
 Many communities had hierarchies between different types of slaves: for example, differentiating between those who had been born into slavery and those who had been captured through war.

 The forms of slavery in Africa were closely related to kinship structures.
 In many African communities, where land could not be owned, enslavement of individuals was used as a means to increase the influence a person had and expand connections.
-This made slaves a permanent part of a master's lineage, and the children of slaves could become closely connected with the larger family ties.
+This made slaves a permanent part of a master's lineage and the children of slaves could become closely connected with the larger family ties.
 Children of slaves born into families could be integrated into the master's kinship group and rise to prominent positions within society, even to the level of chief in some instances.
-However, stigma often remained attached, and there could be strict separations between slave members of a kinship group and those related to the master.
+However, stigma often remained and there could be strict separations between slave members of a kinship group and those related to the master.